 YouFirst has launched today to provide an AI-powered answer to an age-old question — which parts of a video create an emotion, and which of the gamut of human responses did it elicit?

 A YouTuber sets up their video with a unique YouFirst link.
 This allows the YouFirst system to deliver the video to a segment of that influencer’s audience as a “sneak preview” or “first look” at the content.
 Then, before showing the video to the viewer, YouFirst asks for permission to watch the observer’s face and measure their reactions to the video.
 That might sound a little on the creepy side, but YouFirst is cognizant of the viewer’s privacy.

-“We don’t keep the video,” Lujza Bubanova, cofounder and chief security officer at YouFirst, told me.
+“We don’t keep the video,” Lujza Bubanova, CEO at YouFirst, told me.
 “The video is used to determine emotion tracking data.
 When the system launches, it checks the lighting and makes sure that we can see the viewer’s face.
 We then show you that viewer the video.
 We track their emotional response, delete the video, and use the data for analysis.”

 This clever use of AI and facial recognition helps YouTubers determine which parts of their video work, and which don’t.
 And by “work,” we mean “elicit an emotional response,” something that all marketers are trying to do every day.

 “Emotions are crucial for attention and decision making,” Bubanova said.
 “In fact, even with what we believe are logical decisions, the very point of choice is arguably always based on emotion.”

 It is an area that, thanks to machine learning and artificial intelligence, is gaining more traction than ever before.

 “The field of emotion analytics is gaining recognition as a much more precise way to measure unbiased reactions of people,” Bubanova said.
 “The emotionally adjusted content, when compared to neutral output, shows a 3X higher completion rate, 20X higher social action activation, and is 100X quicker at attracting views.”